kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 I couldn't help but bikeshed.

 ### Track
-Each subscription is scoped to a single track and starts/ends at an Object boundary.
+Each subscription is scoped to a single track and starts/ends at a Group boundary.
 The subscriber chooses the priority/order of each track, dictating which track arrives first during congestion.

 Each track has a unique name within the broadcast.
 There is currently no way to discover tracks within a broadcast; it must be negotiated out-of-band.
 For example, a `catalog` track that lists all other tracks.

-### Object
+### Group
-Just like QUIC streams, an Object is delivered reliably in order with no gaps.
+Just like QUIC streams, a Group is delivered reliably in order with no gaps.
 There is a header containing any stream-level properties.

-Both the publisher and subscriber can cancel an OBJECT stream at any point with QUIC's `RESET_STREAM` or `STOP_SENDING` respectively.
+Both the publisher and subscriber can cancel a GROUP stream at any point with QUIC's `RESET_STREAM` or `STOP_SENDING` respectively.
-When an Object is cancelled, the publisher transmits an OBJECT_DROPPED message to inform the subscriber.
+When a GROUP is cancelled, the publisher transmits a GROUP_DROPPED message to inform the subscriber.
 A subscriber may issue a FETCH to resume at a given byte offset.

 ### Frame